jbrekel/pyfao56_LIRF_features/README.md

 # pyfao56
-A Python implementation of the FAO-56 dual crop coefficient approach for crop water use estimation and irrigation scheduling
+A Python implementation of the FAO-56 dual crop coefficient approach for crop water use estimation and irrigation scheduling.

 The pyfao56 Python package facilitates FAO-56 computations of daily soil water balance using the dual crop coefficient method to estimate crop evapotranspiration (ET).